uabrc/CINL-Docs/source/bids/heudiconv.rst

 Inclusion of the session directory level is optional if there is only one session per participant.
-The names of the dicom files themselves do not need to be altered in any way before running Heudiconv.
+The names of the dicom files themselves do not need to be altered in any way before running HeuDiConv.

 If your data is stored in a different format but has a consistent structure, that is fine.
 It is just important that the subject name as well as session